Myles Straw Player Props: Guardians vs. Braves

 Myles Straw At The Plate

-- In 82 games played this season, he has not hit a long ball.
+- In 83 games played this year, he has not gone deep.

-- Straw has driven in a run in 11 games this season (13.4%), including two games with multiple runs batted in.
+- Straw has driven in a run in 11 games this year (13.3%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.